Extensions of Lie-Rinehart algebras and cotangent bundle reduction

 \section{Non-regular quotients of cotangent bundles}

-Let $\QQ$ be a smooth manifold, and let $G$ be a group acting smoothly on $\QQ$, that is, the $G$-action lifts to a smooth action on the total space $\mathrm T\QQ$ of $\QQ$ turning the tangent bundle $\tau_\QQ \colon \mathrm T\QQ \to \QQ$ of $\QQ$ into a smooth $G$-vector bundle.
-We will henceforth suppose that the action of $G$ on $\QQ$ is not principal, and we will then refer to the quotient $(\mathrm T^* \QQ)\big/G$ as being {\em non-regular\/}.
-In the rest of the paper we will show that, in this case, the algebra written as $\Sigm_A[L]$ in Theorem \ref{general} above does not suffice to recover the functions on the quotient $(\mathrm T^* \QQ)\big/G$, that is, even though $\Sigm_A[L]$ embeds into $\left(C^{\infty}(\mathrm T^* \QQ)\right)^G$ in an obvious way, this embedding cannot be onto a Fr\'echet dense subalgebra.
-Consequently Theorem \ref{general} no longer suffices to recover the Poisson algebra on the quotient $(\mathrm T^* \QQ)\big/G$.
+Let $Q$ denote a smooth manifold, $G$ a group acting smoothly on $Q$ from the right (as before), and lift the action to the total space $\mathrm{T}Q$ of the tangent bundle.
+We no longer suppose that the action of $G$ on $Q$ is principal and form the {\em non-regular\/} quotient $(\mathrm{T}^* Q)\big/G$ .
+Endow the orbit space $B=Q/G$ with the quotient topology, let $\pi \colon Q \to B$ be the canonical projection, and let $(A_Q,L_Q):=(C^{\infty}(Q),\mathfrak{X}(Q))$.
+Moreover, let $A=C^{\infty}(Q)^G$, the algebra of smooth $G$-invariant functions on $Q$, viewed as an algebra of continuous functions on $B$, and let $L= \mathfrak{X}(Q)^G$, the Lie algebra of smooth $G$-invariant vector fields on $Q$.
+The Lie-Rinehart structure on $(A_Q,L_Q)$ induces a Lie-Rinehart structure on $(A,L)$, in particular, an action $L \to \mathrm{Der}(A)$ of $L$ on $A$ by derivations.
+In this section we will show that, in the present more general case, an algebra of the kind $\Sigm_A[L]$ (cf. Theorem \ref{general} above for the regular case,) does not suffice to recover the functions on the quotient $(\mathrm{T}^* Q)\big/G$, that is, even though $\Sigm_A[L]$ embeds into $\left(C^{\infty}(\mathrm{T}^* Q)\right)^G$ in an obvious way, this embedding cannot be onto a Fr\'echet dense subalgebra.
+Consequently, a statement of the kind spelled out in Theorem \ref{general} no longer suffices to recover the Poisson algebra on the quotient $(\mathrm{T}^* Q)\big/G$.